Airport closed, flights diverted after bags left unattended

 AdvertisementAdvertise with NZME.

-Police say they are responding to an incident at Palmerston North City Airport that was reported around 1.30pm.
+Police responded to the incident at Palmerston North City Airport after it was reported around 1.30pm.

-"The terminal has been evacuated as a precaution while inquiries into the circumstances are made."
+"The terminal has been evacuated as a precaution while inquiries into the circumstances are made," they said.